Where SLTs work – justice settings

 - Ministry of Justice Witness Intermediary Scheme – information about Registered Intermediaries

-- RCSLT webinar: supporting people with SLCN in the justice sector
+- RCSLT webinar: supporting people with SLCN in the justice sector and presentation slides (PDF)

 - RCSLT justice evidence base (PDF)